-vicarious trauma, moral injury + institutional betrayal
+vicarious trauma, moral injury, institutional betrayal + systemic grief

 understanding the hidden wounds of service